01-edu/public/subjects/gossip-grid/README.md

 - the HTML file [gossip-grid.html](./gossip-grid.html) to open in the browser, which includes:

   - the JS script which will enable you to run your code.
-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.

 - the data file [gossip-grid.data.js](./gossip-grid.data.js) from which you can import `gossips`.

+- the CSS file [gossip-grid.css](./gossip-grid.css) feel free to use those as they are, or modify them.

 ### Expected result